 - Yoga Philosophy

 - Teaching Methodology and Practice

-As you build up your otherworldly and physical work on, Showing Strategy at that point helps you show what you yourself are rehearsing.
-We immovably trust that being a solid professional in every one of these will give you the establishing and establishments to turning into a fruitful and certain yoga educator.
-Venture out something that can transform you.
-In multi month, you’ll complete this preparation with the important devices, aptitudes and bits of knowledge, to direct you on your voyage.
+As you create your other tasks and physical tasks, showing strategy at that time helps you show what you are rehearsing yourself.
+We are confident that being a solid professional in each of these will help you become a fruitful and definite yoga teacher.
+Finding something that can change you.
+In a multi-month, you will complete this preparation with important tools, qualifications and bits of knowledge to direct you on your journey.

 1) Asanas (Postures): You will learn Many postures of Ashtanga, Iyengar, and Hatha Yoga.